-The state of the s 3 Section B: Culture and Socialisation 2 As children interact with others during the first years of life they develop a sense of identity part of the process known as socialisation. (a) What is meant by the term socialisation?
-2 children interact with others during the first years of life they develop a sense of identity of the process known as socialisation.
-Stride (a) What is meant by the term socialisation?
-[2] COM (b) Describe two ways in which a child becomes aware of his or her gender identity.
+2 As children interact with others during the first years of life they develop a sense of identity.
+This is part of the process known as socialisation. (a) What is meant by the term socialisation?
+[2] (b) Describe two ways in which a child becomes aware of his or her gender identity.
 [4] (c) Explain the importance of play in helping a child develop a sense of identity.
 [6] (d) Why is socialisation important both for the individual and for society?
-[8] 3 People within a cultural group tend to share similar beliefs and values. (a) What is meant by the term culture ?
-[2] (b) Describe two reasons why some people within a cultural group may behave differently from the majority of people. rom [4] (c) Why do people within a cultural group tend to behave in similar ways?
+[8] 3 Peo ple within a cultural group tend to share similar beliefs and values. (a) What is meant by the term culture ?
+[2] (b) Describe two reasons why some people within a cultural group may behave differently from the majority of people. om [4] (c) Why do people within a cultural group tend to behave in similar ways?
 [6] (d) What factors may cause a cultural group to change its beliefs and values?
-[8] Section C: Social Stratification 4 A pe erson's social class is influenced by their occupation, among other factors. (a) What is meant by the term social class?
+[8] Section C: Social Stratification 4 Ар A person's social class is influenced by their occupation, among other factors. (a) What is meant by the term social class?
 [2] (b) Describe two factors, apart from occupation, that may influence a person's social class.
 [4] (c) In what ways does a person's occupation influence their social class?
 [6] (d) What factors contribute to changes in rates of social mobility in society?
-[8] 5 re is significant inequality in the distribution of wealth in modern industrial societies.
-In many ntries the divide between rich and poor grows ever wider. (a) What is meant by the phrase distribution of wealth?
-[2] (b) Describe two actions that a government can take to reduce inequality in the distribution wealth in a society. n of [4] (c) Why do some groups in society have much more wealth than others?
+[8] 5 ere is significant inequality in the distribution of wealth in modern industrial societies.
+In manufacture the divide between rich and poor grows ever wider. any (a) What is meant by the phrase distribution of wealth?
+[2] (b) Describe two actions that a government can take to reduce inequality in the distribution wealth in a society. of [4] (c) Why do some groups in society have much more wealth than others?
 [6] (d) What factors contribute to the existence of poverty in modern industrial societies?
 [8]